solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-44.md

 ![image](https://user-images.githubusercontent.com/14041622/37166444-00c1c662-233a-11e8-9e14-3907f2f56bc8.png)

-### [Factor quadratics by grouping](https://www.khanacademy.org/math/algebra/polynomial-factorization/factoring-quadratics-2/a/factoring-by-grouping) (to factor more complicated quadratics)
+### [To factor quadratics by grouping](https://www.khanacademy.org/math/algebra/polynomial-factorization/factoring-quadratics-2/a/factoring-by-grouping) (to factor more complicated quadratics)
 > When the coefficient of the 2nd degree term is not 1, things get more complicated.

 [Khan notes 1.](https://www.khanacademy.org/math/algebra/polynomial-factorization/factoring-quadratics-2/a/factoring-by-grouping)